pslib-cz/2022-p2a-mme-pppp-StepanKakes/README.md

 # Documentation for 3D Printed Illuminated Stand with Engraved Glass

-This documentation provides a list of the necessary components and instructions for assembling a 3D printed illuminated stand with engraved glass.
-The instructions are provided in English.

 ## Components

 To complete the project, you will need the following components: